-Making sure you know how to stay healthy while traveling is something that is extremely important — or at least it should be — especially due to Coronavirus.
-Please pay particularly close attention to these tips if you are traveling to foreign countries.
+Making sure you know how to stay healthy while traveling is something that is extremely important — or at least it should be.
+Please pay particularly close attention to these tips, especially if you are traveling to foreign countries.

 Unfortunately, there’s no way to ensure you won’t get sick, but there are precautions which can be taken prior to travel.
 Once you reach your destination, there are also things you can do to guard against illnesses, or at least minimize the chances of bringing home a very unwanted souvenir.